imad-riachi/next-saas-starter/README.md

    - Go to Stripe Dashboard → Developers → API keys
    - Copy your "Secret key" (starts with `sk_test_` for test mode)
    - Keep these keys secure and never commit them to version control
+   - To automatically create your Stripe products:
+     - Products are defined in `content.json` under the `pricing.products` section
+     - Run `pnpm stripe:create-products` to create the products in your Stripe account
+     - This script is safe to run multiple times - it won't affect existing products (including archived ones) that match the ones defined in `content.json`

 ### 3. Supabase Database